 This error is generated by an invalid FONTID in the QueryXInfo, QueryXExtents8, QueryXExtents16, QueryXBitmaps8, QueryXBitmaps16 and CloseFont requests.
 The value that caused the error is included as extra data.

 Range

-range: RANGE bad range
+data-or-unused: CARD16 unused range: RANGE bad range

 This error is generated by an invalid RANGE in the QueryXExtents8, QueryXExtents16, QueryXBitmaps8 and QueryXBitmaps16 requests.
 The value that caused the error is included as extra data.

 EventMask